Releases

 The visual component of this release was created by artist, designer, and programmer Eli Horn.
 Eli has written a program which translates source images into particles, then subjects those particles to environmental forces—a sort of algorithmic wind—that progressively erodes them.
 Images were chosen to match each recording, then degraded and dispersed in a way that mirrors the compositional process of the music itself.
 For three of the pieces on this record, a living image evolves and deteriorates along with the music.

-Under The Heat Dome follows on from last year's Salt Spring: Sun and Shadow, an ambient release on Montreal's Arbutus Records.
+Under The Heat Dome follows last year's Salt Spring: Sun and Shadow, an ambient release on Montreal's Arbutus Records.
 Having released atmospheric dance music with Arbutus and UK imprint No Bad Days in recent years, I have spent the lockdown period honing a more reflective, ambient and minimal style of music which responds to my environment.
 Living as I do now, on a small island in British Columbia, my sensibility has come to incorporate an appreciation of, and symbiosis with, the natural world.

 Salt Spring: Sun and Shadow